Skip to main content

 End-of-Year Senior Celebrations

 These events, held prior to Commencement, are designed to celebrate graduating seniors and the communities that have supported them throughout their time at Susquehanna.
-The celebrations are open to the university community and all are welcome; however, registration is required for graduating seniors who wish to be recognized.
+Unless otherwise noted, the celebrations are open to the university community and all are welcome; however, registration is required for graduating seniors who wish to be recognized.

 • Baccalaureate is an ecumenical and celebratory service for graduates, their families and supporters.

-• First-Generation Pinning Celebration celebrates first-generation college student graduates.
+• First-Generation Pinning Celebration celebrates first-generation college graduates.

 • Lavender Cording Celebration celebrates LGBTQ+ graduating seniors and their allies.